Purdue-ECE-461/project-2-project-2-19/README.md

 The registry uses Google App Engine, Google Compute Engine, and a MySQL Database while exposing a single api instance to users.

-The webpage is ADA compliant as verified by Microsofts automated accessibility checks.
+The webpage is ADA compliant as verified by axeDev automated accessibility checks.

 Trustworthy Modules Registry by Group 19.